yishayw/Examples/README.md

 # Examples

-Add lookalike elements based on an existing one.
+Add look-alike elements based on an existing one.